apnadkarni/blt/doc/tree.rst

     any of the following letters.

     **r**
-      Type of entry is readable by the user.
+      Entry is readable by the user.
     **w**
-      Type of entry is writable by the user.
+      Entry is writable by the user.
     **x**
-      Type of entry is executable by the user.
+      Entry is executable by the user.

   **-readonly**
-    Only include files and directories that are readable by the user.
+    Only include files and directories that are readable but not writable by the user.

   **-recurse**
-    If *path* is a directory, recusively load files and subdirectories into the tree.
-New nodes are created for each file and subdirectory.
+    If *path* is a directory, recusively adds entries for files and subdirectories into the tree.

-  **-type** *typeName*
+  **-type** *typeList*
-    Only include files or directories that have the type *typeName*.
-    *TypeName* may be one of the following.
+    Only include files or directories that have the match types in *typeList*.  *TypeList* may contain any of the following.

     **block**
       Type of entry is block (buffered) special.